plotly/plotly.github.io/_posts/fundamentals/2015-04-23-embed-plotly-graphs.md

 ---
 layout: tutorial-single_layout
-title:  How to Embed Graphs in A Blog or Website
+title:  How to Embed Graphs in a Blog or Website
 subtitle: Embed graphs created with Plotly
 permalink: /embed-graphs-in-websites/
 imageurl: ../static/images/embed-plotly-graphs/embed thumb.png